Levy-Y/react-ts-vite-shadcn-template/README.md

 npx shadcn@latest add button
 ```

-## You are all set, now you can start building you app!
+## You are all set, now you can start building your app!